Present Probability - You will use may, might and could to represent events having a possibility to take

 A phrase having a subject but no finite verb and modifying the full sentence is referred to as an Absolute

 A Participial phrase contains a present or past participle at the beginning.
-Example: The boys sitting
+Examples of Participial

 An Interjectional phrase conducts the function of an interjection.
-Example: What a miracle!
-Dana has
+Examples of Interjectional Phrase

 A conjunctional phrase conducts the function of the conjunction.
 Example: Paul started to work as soon